 The industrial 5G use cases for mmWave 5G are strong, with the technology able to provide reliable, high performance connectivity anywhere in the world.
 Smart port technology is one of the most developed industrial applications for 5G, promising to drive efficiency and reduce costs through the automation and remote operation of machinery.
 Logistics, mining and other industries will also be transformed through the digitisation of processes and the enhanced productivity of the workforce.

-Society will benefit from smart city applications, such as transportation, and the provision of healthcare and access to essential services will also be revolutionised.
+Beyond industry, society will also benefit from smart city applications, such as transportation, and the provision of healthcare and access to essential services will also be revolutionised.
 Virtual training will help staff improve, while it will also be possible for specialists to assist with diagnosis and treatment remotely.
 This means that location will no longer be an impediment to care.

 The same of true is education.
 Remote learning will become a possibility thanks to interactive lessons that make use of teleconferencing, Virtual Reality (VR) and Augmented Reality (AR) technologies.